 He went on to be awarded a top scholarship to Eton College where he learned to conduct under the guidance of Ralph Allwood, culminating in his co-direction of the album Christmas Music from Eton College.
 He also frequently recorded with the King's Consort and was selected as one of two soloists to perform for a televised concert of Yehudi Menuhin's 80th birthday celebration at the Royal Albert Hall.

-Since graduating with a first-class degree in music at Durham and Bath Spa University, he has played in concert with Hayley Westenra, Aled Jones and Rhydian Roberts as well as conducted The Bath Chorus with the Central Band of the Royal Air Force in a fundraising concert for Help for Heroes at Bath Abbey.
+Since graduating with a first-class degree in music at Durham and Bath Spa University, he has played in concert with Hayley Westenra, Aled Jones and Rhydian Roberts as well as conducted The Bath Chorus with the Central Band of the Royal Air Force.
 He has also accompanied for the International Guitar Festival and acted as repetiteur for Bath Opera and the Devizes, Chippenham and Bath Light Operatic Groups in productions of The Pajama Game, Sweeney Todd, The Jewels of the Madonna and Massenet's Cendrillon.

-Francis currently works as an examiner for ABRSM and is a member of the Association of British Choral Directors.
+Francis is also an experienced piano teacher and works as an examiner for ABRSM, both in the UK and internationally, and is a member of the Association of British Choral Directors.